yalrubaye/High-Performance-16-bit-RISC-CPU/README.md

 Python – to create an assembler that loads instructions into memory

 # Achievement
-The design improvements led to a 20% increase in processing speed, which made it faster and more reliable for running test programs.
+The design improvements led to a 20% increase in processing speed, which made it faster for running test programs.

 Refer to the /results folder for images of the final design.